-Regardless of whether you want to learn more about crochet and become an experienced crocheter or if you just want to add embellishments or edges to your knitting, have a set of hooks in a range of sizes is a handy addition to you tool kit.
-The set I have comes from Birch. the set has 10 hooks ranging in size from 2.00 mm to 5.00 mm and I find that I usually have a hook in the right size for most of the projects I work on.
+Regardless of whether you want to learn more about crochet and become an experienced crocheter or if you just want to add embellishments or edges to your knitting, a set of hooks in a range of sizes is a handy addition to you tool kit.
+The set I have comes from Birch.
+The set has 10 hooks ranging in size from 2.00 mm to 5.00 mm and I find that I usually have a hook in the right size for most of the projects I work on.

 I also have my grandmothers set of hooks (antiques now) with smaller sizes for doing finer work.
 Nana used to do a lot of work with very fine crochet cottons, she made table cloths for all of her daughters and bedroom sets for quite a few of her grandchildren or their wives over the years.